Evaluate and pilot Microsoft 365 Defender

 |7||Promote the trial to production||Promote the Microsoft 365 components to production one-by-one.|

-This is a commonly recommended order designed to gain the value of the capabilities quickly based on how much effort is typically required to deploy and configure the capabilities.
+This is a commonly recommended order designed to leverage the value of the capabilities quickly based on how much effort is typically required to deploy and configure the capabilities.
 For example, Defender for Office 365 can be configured in less time than it takes to enroll devices in Defender for Endpoint.
-Of course, you can prioritize the components to meet your business needs and enable these in a different order.
+Of course, you should prioritize the components to meet your business needs, and can enable these in a different order.